newsun-boki/newsun-boki/README.md

 ### :zzz:Wanna sleep all day

-A struggling automation undergraduate， like to do something useless.
+A struggling automation undergraduate who likes to do useless things .

+:sparkles:I'm busy with a competition held by a arms company in Shenzhen.
+:dog:I'm trying to do something about CV.
+:poop:I love and hate deep learning cause it's unexplainable.

 Here is my blog: https://newsun-boki.github.io/